cucumber/gherkin/CONTRIBUTING.md

 ## Consistency between implementations

-TL;DR anyone who only knows one of the supported programming languages should be able to fix a bug or add a feature in all the other implementations. -Simply by finding their way around a consistently organised codebase.
+TL;DR anyone who only knows one of the supported programming languages should be able to fix a bug or add a feature in all the other implementations. - By virtue of finding their way around a consistently organised codebase.

 As of May 2016 Gherkin is implemented in 8 languages.
 This number is likely to